01 of 11

 Indulge in Tons of Freebies

 Especially in peak ski season, mountain towns get a reputation for being money suckers.
-But Keystone in the summer offers plenty of freebies for travelers on a budget.
+But Keystone in the summer offers plenty of freebies and cheap fun for travelers on a budget.
 The Friday Afternoon Club features a free, scenic chairlift ride to the top of Dercum Mountain.
+(Other times of the week, you have to pay, but even then it's not expensive.)
 At the top, free live music and free activities await.
 Add that to the incredible views and food and drink specials, and it's the perfect way to wrap up the week.Continue to 11 of 11 below.

 11 of 11